How to Paint Doors, Trim, and Cabinets Without Brush Marks

 Here are additional best practices to prevent brush strokes and roller marks:

-- Thinning your paint: You can help your paint spread more evenly by thinning it slightly.
+• Thinning your paint: You can help your paint spread more evenly by thinning it slightly.
 Add water for water-based paints or mineral spirits for oil-based ones.
-You can also use additives like Floetrol or Penetrol to extend the open time without sacrificing durability.
-Another trick is to place the can of paint in hot water, which will heat the paint changing the viscosity without actually thinning it.
+Or, you can use additives like Floetrol or Penetrol to extend the open time without sacrificing durability.
+Meaning, these additives specifically help with greatly reducing the brush and roller marks.
+Another trick to thin the paint is to place the can of paint in hot water, which will heat the paint changing the viscosity without actually thinning it.

 How to Apply Paint with the "Roll and Back Tip" Method